EGI-Federation/cloud-info-provider/RELEASING.md

 git log --abbrev-commit 0.8.3..master
 # Prepare a PR to prepare version (0.9.0 here)
 git checkout -b prepare-0.9.0
-# Prepare a complete changelog and add it to the issue as reference
+# Prepare the changelog and add it as a new entry to CHANGELOG
+vim CHANGELOG
+# propagate CHANGELOG to package descriptions
+./bump_release.sh
 # Take care to changes in dependencies and configuration
 # Depending on the changes update relevant packages
 # Debian: debian/changelog: add an entry at the top